 - Movies and theaters: Dollar theaters are a way to get cheaper tickets.
 Look for discount days.
 For instance, cinemas can choose to offer lower price tickets on Tuesdays.
 They know less people go to cinemas those days and in exchange you can go and enjoy a film with less people.
 If cheaper tickets are not offered maybe cheaper snacks.

 - How about a movie night at home?
 Instead of cinema tickets and snacks spending, maybe Netflix is enough, or free content online.

 12 Other leisure activities

 Have fun to prevent boredom.
 A bored person can be more prone to fail in following a budget.
-As mentioned in section before, there are lots of free outdoor activities.
-Outdoors ones like hiking, biking and going to free concerts.
-Also indoors ones such as going to museums, blogging, painting and woodworking.
+As mentioned in the section before, there are lots of free outdoor activities.
+Outdoors ones like hiking, biking, and going to free concerts.
+Also indoor ones such as going to museums, blogging, painting, and woodworking.

 - Are you a smoker?
 Not only is it bad for your health but it is too expensive.
 Many websites like smokefree can help you with that.

 - Cut the cable: Between 2009 and 2019, Americans watch TV daily between 2 and 5 hours on average according to Statista.
 It is a drain of energy, time and money as TV services keep climbing .

 - If you watch mostly local channels then replace cable with a digital antenna.

 - If you are more a movie person then consider a streaming service like Netflix or Hulu but share subscriptions with friends or family.